How I Built This Website

 "Hallicrafters SX-28" on Google and go directly

-to that page rather than tunnel down through the heirarchy.
+to that page rather than tunnel down through the hierarchy.

-The navigation bar at the top of that page shows the visitor
+The navigation bar at the top of my page shows the visitor

 that this page is not the only one in the website.
 It is

 part of a section named Communications, which in turn is